shivamk900/shivamk900/README.md

 - 🔭 I’m currently working on **Robust human target detection**

-- 🌱 I’m currently learning **java script**
+- 🌱 I’m currently learning **AI**

 - 👯 I’m looking to collaborate on **Face recog...**

 - 🤝 I’m looking for help with **AI personal assistant robot**

-- 👨‍💻 All of my portfolio are available at [https://icthbwdwxndfgsv8co9xcg.on.drv.tw/www.portfolio.blog/](https://icthbwdwxndfgsv8co9xcg.on.drv.tw/www.portfolio.blog/)
+- 👨‍💻 All of my portfolio are available at [https://shivam-kushwah-ai-0yikops.gamma.site/#card-fb09f8efgt2nsuk)

 - 💬 Ask me about **Cybersecurity,python,AI-ML**